-Michelle Yeoh has made history as the first Asian actress to win an Oscar.
-During the 95th Oscars, the Malaysian actress and screen legend won the Oscar for Best Actress with her performance as Evelyn Wang — a Chinese-American immigrant and laundromat owner tasked with saving the multiverse — in Everything Everywhere All at Once.
+Michelle Yeoh has made history as the first Asian artist to win an Oscar for Best Actress in a Leading Role.
+During the 95th Oscars, the Malaysian actress and screen legend won the Oscar for her performance as Evelyn Wang — a Chinese-American immigrant and laundromat owner tasked with saving the multiverse — in Everything Everywhere All at Once.

 "For all the little boys and girls who look like me watching tonight, this is a beacon of hope and possibility.
 This is proof that dreams do come true," an emotional Yeoh said onstage as she accepted the award.
 "And ladies, don't let anybody ever tell you, you are ever past your prime.
 Never give up."